simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ```
 Given a pointer, its type tag, and the query member index (`treeref`, `ident`, and `member`), the accessor function jumps first to a type tag handler block, then a member handler block.
 Each handler retrieves details about the member offset and type, and writes them back (`value`, `value_type`).
 Default handlers catch out-of-bounds members; the list handler checks the member against the array capacity.

-The user interface can derive accessors from the schema for reading and writing values, and sends the accessor with each protocol read and write command.

-### Using the Accessor Resolver
-The accessor resolver forms the interface between code compiled from the schema and the hand-written library, and translates queries from schema-agnostic protocol and storage code into answers about the schema structure.
-Given a structure pointer, its type, and a member index, the accessor returns the member's pointer, type, and size--or an error.
+### Accessor-Derived Functions

-The resolver function, along with the explicit type definitions, supports several important functions.
-It allows the hand-written part of the library to address, read and write, traverse, and store the configuration--while remaining agnostic to the details of a specific schema.
+The accessor resolver, along with the explicit type definitions, supports several important functions.
+The resolver forms the interface between code compiled from the schema and the hand-written library; it allows the hand-written part of the library to address, read and write, traverse, and store the configuration--while remaining agnostic to the details of a specific schema.

 **Field look-up:** the protocol library is given an accessor path for a read or a write.
 Starting with the schema's root object and type, the libary iteratively resolves the path's next member index to a new pointer, traversing the structure until the path ends, or an error occurs.
 (In resolution, errors are not expected outside of protocol misalignment, though programming errors from the host are protected.)
 The accessor scheme supports lookups that are low-overhead, memory-safe, and reasonably fast.
 Aside from the accessor path itself, no additional memory (temporary or permanent) is needed to traverse the configuration structure; when the configuration is reconfigured (a list's length is changed), no recomputing is needed.
 Memory-safety is enforced at the device-level by checking every path member.